The idea is simple: Pay ‘cash’ for healthcare.

 “Dwolla makes it possible for us to create a more efficient healthcare payment model and we are excited that they will be able to support our growth as the interest in ‘cash payments’ increases.”

-Dwolla works at our speed and with our model of efficiency to keep the transaction at as lowest cost as possible for our customers.
+Dwolla works at our speed and with our model of efficiency to keep the transaction at as low a cost as possible for our customers.
 We need a partner like Dwolla to do that.
 Dwolla makes it possible for us to create a more efficient healthcare payment model.

 Just What the Doctor Ordered